 - been made the subject of a Child Safety or Anti-Social Behaviour Order

-- committed offences under the Education Act 1996
+- failed to attend school regularly and the parent has therefore committed an offence under the Education Act 1996

 The aim of the Parenting Order is to give parents guidance and advice to help them manage the difficulties of being a parent.

 - Exercise control over the young person and ensure that they attend school and improve their behaviour

 - Comply with the court imposed conditions

 - Comply with requests from your Supervising Officer

 You will be asked for an explanation by the supervising officer who will review the case and decide whether to take action for breach of the order.
 If you do get taken back to Court, you could be fined up to £1,000.

 If you have been issued a Penalty Notice which has gone unpaid, or you paid a Penalty Notice and then committed a further offence contrary to s444(1) Education Act 1996 within the next two years, you are likely to be summonsed to Court.
 If convicted, you could receive a fine of up to £1000.